etingof/snmpsim/README.txt

-a Manager at 192.168.1.10 whenever community name "public" is used and queries are sent to Simulator over UDP/IPv4 to 192.168.1.1 interface (which is reported by Simulator under transport ID 1.3.6.1.6.1.1.0), device file public/1.3.6.1.6.1.1.0/192.168.1.10.snmprec whould be used for building responses.
+a Manager at 192.168.1.10 whenever community name "public" is used and queries are sent to Simulator over UDP/IPv4 to 192.168.1.1 interface (which is reported by Simulator under transport ID 1.3.6.1.6.1.1.0), data file public/1.3.6.1.6.1.1.0/192.168.1.10.snmprec whould be used for building responses.

 When Simulator is NOT running in --v2c-arch mode, e.g. SNMPv3 engine is used, similar rules apply to SNMPv3 context name rather than to SNMPv1/2c community name.
-In that case device file path construction would work like this:
+In that case data file path construction would work like this:

 <context-name> / <transport-ID> / <source-address> .snmprec